Freddie Steward: International career

 In May 2022 Steward was named as the Rugby Players' Association Player's Young player of the year and England men's player of the season, as well as being named in their inaugural under-23 team of the season.
-He started the 2022 Premiership Rugby final as Tigers beat Saracens 15–12.

 Steward was selected for the 2022 England rugby union tour of Australia, starting at full back in all three tests as England won the series 2–1.
-On his first match for Leicester of the 2022-23 Premiership Rugby season, Steward scored a hat-trick in the 250th East Midlands derby as Leicester beat Northampton 41–21.
-On 28 September 2022, Steward extended his contract at Leicester.

 On 21 November 2022, Steward was named in World Rugby's team of the year as the best full back.
+On 17 May 2023, Steward was named for the second year in succession as the Rugby Players' Association England men's player of the season.

+On 7 August 2023, Steward was named in England's squad for the 2023 Rugby World Cup.

 Steward sometimes kicks penalties from long range.